Exploring Refs in React

 function hoc(WrappedComponent){class HOC extends Component {......render(){return <WrappedComponent {...this.props} />}}return HOC}class Child extends Component {...}export default hoc(Child)

-Now here we expect that, when myRef.current
+Now here we expect that, when myRef.current is inspected it should return

-but we get instance of <HOC />
+instance of <Child /> but we get instance of <HOC />

 import Child from "./child"class Parent extends Component{myRef = React.createRef();render() {return (<Child ref={this.myRef} />)}}

-One way of handling this is by passing down ref
+One way of handling this is by passing down ref as prop as we did above in

-example.
+<GrandParent /> example.
 But again life as they say is not simple and we wrote

-in some lib and as you might have guessed we can’t edit the code.
+this <HOC /> in some lib and as you might have guessed we can’t edit the code.

 Forward Ref

-React introduced new feature called forwardRef
+React introduced new feature called forwardRef to solve problem like this.

-is special attribute and values in ref
+Remember I told you ref is special attribute and values in ref are not

 function hoc(WrappedComponent){class HOC extends Component {......render(){cosnt { forwardRef, ...rest } = this.props;return <WrappedComponent ref={forwardRef} {...this.props} />}}return React.forwardRef((props, ref) => {return(<HOC {...props} forwardRef={ref} />)})}class Child extends Component {...}export default hoc(Child)

-return it using forwardRef
+return it using forwardRef as shown here.

-is received as second parameter to forwardRef
+The ref passed to <Child /> is received as second parameter to forwardRef

-is again passed down as prop
+function.
+Second parameter ref is again passed down as prop to <HOC /> and

-finally it is attached to <WrappedComponent />
+finally it is attached to <WrappedComponent />.

-In our case <WrappedComponent />
+In our case <WrappedComponent />is <Child /> and hence myRef in <Parent

-will return instance of <Child />
+/> will return instance of <Child />

 Conclusion